Eleftherios Venizelos: First Balkan War – The first conflict with Prince Constantine

-On 20 November, Serbia, Montenegro and Bulgaria signed a truce treaty with Turkey.
+On 20 November, Serbia, Montenegro, and Bulgaria signed a truce treaty with Turkey.
 It followed a conference in London, in which Greece took part, although the Greek army still continued its operations in the Epirus front.
 The conference led to the Treaty of London between the Balkan countries and Turkey.
 These two conferences gave the first indications of Venizelos' diplomatic efficiency and realism.
 During the negotiations and facing the dangers of Bulgarian maximalism, Venizelos succeeded in establishing close relations with the Serbs.
-A Serbian-Greek military protocol was signed on 1 June 1913 ensuring mutual protection in case of a Bulgarian attack.
+A Serbian-Greek military protocol was signed on 1 June 1913, ensuring mutual protection in case of a Bulgarian attack.

 Second Balkan War

 Despite all this, the Bulgarians still wanted to become a hegemonic power in the Balkans and made excessive claims to this end, while Serbia asked for more territory than what was initially agreed with the Bulgarians.
-Serbia was asking for a revision of the original treaty, since it had already lost north Albania due to the Great Powers' decision to establish the state of Albania, in an area that had been recognized as a Serbian territory of expansion under the prewar Serbo-Bulgarian treaty.
+Serbia was asking for a revision of the original treaty since it had already lost north Albania due to the Great Powers' decision to establish the state of Albania in an area that had been recognized as a Serbian territory of expansion under the prewar Serbo-Bulgarian treaty.
 Bulgarians also laid claims on Thessaloniki and most of Macedonia.
 In the conference of London, Venizelos rebuffed these claims, citing the fact that it had been occupied by the Greek army, and that Bulgaria had denied any definite settlement of territorial claims during the pre-war discussions, as it had done with Serbia.

 The rupture between the allies, due to the Bulgarian claims, was inevitable, and Bulgaria found herself standing against Greece and Serbia.
 On 19 May 1913, a pact of alliance was signed in Thessaloniki between Greece and Serbia.
 On 19 June, the Second Balkan War began with a surprise Bulgarian assault against Serbian and Greek positions.
 Constantine, now King after his father's assassination in March, neutralized the Bulgarian forces in Thessaloniki and pushed the Bulgarian army further back with a series of hard-fought victories.
 Bulgaria was overwhelmed by the Greek and Serbian armies, while in the north Romania interfered against Bulgaria and the Romanian army was marching towards Sofia; Ottomans also took advantage of the situation and retook most of the territory taken by Bulgaria.
-The Bulgarians asked for truce.
+The Bulgarians asked for a truce.
 Venizelos went to Hadji-Beylik, where the Greek headquarters were, to confer with Constantine on the Greek territorial claims in the peace conference.
 Then he went to Bucharest, where a peace conference was assembled.
 On 28 June 1913 a peace treaty was signed with Greece, Montenegro, Serbia and Romania on one side and Bulgaria on the other.
 Thus, after two successful wars, Greece had doubled its territory by gaining most of Macedonia, Epirus, Crete and the rest of the Aegean Islands, although the status of the latter remained as yet undetermined and a cause of tension with the Ottomans.